aclaudio123/IPND/README.md

 The files in this repository are notes and projects for the Udacity IPND Nanodegree All project code have been reviewed and accepted as meets specifications.
-Each file contains a well written Comments of what you will learn and the code for the each project.
+Each file contains a well written Comments of what you will learn and the code for each project.
 If you're looking to learn HTML or just want to check out my code then feel free!

 ## Stage0 - Basic HTML